nebo56/3-prime-fragment-sequencing/README.txt

  - count number of reads with uniq random barcode for each position (un-uniq reads are part of the PCR artifacts)
  - select reads which are mapped on the same strand only (anti sense reads are part of background noise)
 4. normalising and filtering (R scripts)
- - binning with 10 and 30 nucleotide resolution
- - normalise counts with the number of all reads per sample
- - remove the background noise from TPI-mutants by substracion of TPI wild type (TPI-WT)
+ - select reads with no miss matches
+ - count reads per position by the uniq number of random barcodes (to avoid PCR artifacts)
+ - select only reads that are mapped to the same strand (anti sense reads are part of the background noise)

 Scripts description:
- - 3_prime_fragment-script.sh
+ - three_prime_fragment-script.sh
 Main script of the pipeline.

- - filter_fasta.py
-The script will remove everything up to the end of adapter sequence allowing N number of miss matches.

  - SAMtoCollapsedSAMandBED.py
 The script will read .SAM file and write it to collapsed .SAM file ignoring "4" flag for strand and remove all